relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/10 - Cisco Collaboration Platforms and APIs/main.md

 &nbsp;

 Rooms are virtual meeting places where people post messages and collaborate to get work done.
-The Rooms API is used to manage rooms - t ocreate, delete, and rename them.
+The Rooms API is used to manage rooms - to create, delete, and rename them.
 Table 10-5 lists the operations that can be performed with the Room API.

 &nbsp;